Best yoga studio software in 2026

 cons

-- Gym-shaped product surface — overkill for boutique-yoga-only operations
+- Gym-shaped feature set — overkill for boutique-yoga-only operations

 - Owned by ABC Fitness — post-acquisition fee pattern expected